mcanones/Measures-Taken-for-Covid19/README.md

 ## Hipotheses:

-1) The measures under analysis will be those **approved** to enter the country.

-2) The columns of interest will be:
+1) The columns of interest will be:
     - COUNTRY
     - ISO
     - REGION
     - CATEGORY
     - MEASURE
     - COMMENTS
     - SOURCE
     - ENTRY_DATE

- 3) Some cleaning will be done to the original dataset:
+ 2) Some cleaning will be done to the original dataset:
     - Drop duplicates
     - Drop rows with higher number of null values
     - Filling Null Values
     - Correcting values in columns

- NOTE: The API used in this project provides information about the COVID evolution throughout time for a specific country.
+ 3) The API used in this project provides information about the COVID evolution throughout time for a specific country.
 It requests a string paremeter with the country code in ISO 3166-1 alpha-2 format.
 For this reason, the ISO column will be modified to meet these requirements.

+ 4) In the output folder, they can be found the dataset after cleaning and mining; clean.csv and mining.csv, respectively.

+ 5) The main.py file reads the mining.csv, filters the data with some parameters defined from the user and generates images and a automatic report.
+It generates also two interactive tables in the browser with detailed comments about the measures applied in each country.

 ## To take into consideration

-- If you download this code, some libraries are requied to execute it (smtplib, getpass, argparse, nbformat, plotly.graph_objects, among others.)
+- If you download this code, some libraries are requied to execute it (smtplib, getpass, argparse, nbformat, plotly, orca, among others.)

 - Obtain help to run the program from command line: python3 main.py -h